Her people lived in the land of Canaan before Joshua brought the Children of Israel across the river Jordan.

 For you are all sons of God through faith in Christ Jesus.
 For as many of you as were baptized into Christ have put on Christ.
 There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s seed, and heirs according to the promise.

 Lord Jesus, help me love everybody.
 I want to treat people as equals.
 You love everyone, even the most unlovely and the most unlovable.
 I need help with that.
-From the homeless person I see on my way to church walking the street early on Sunday morning, to the prisoner behind bars, to the elderly lost in a fog and cared for my strangers to well-off in their fancy cars and snoozing in their elaborate homes in gated communities, to the radical spewing hatred, help me love them all and to show it by praying for them.
+From the homeless person I see on my way to church walking the street early on Sunday morning, to the prisoner behind bars, to the elderly lost in a fog and cared for my strangers, to the well-off in their fancy cars and snoozing in their elaborate homes in gated communities, to the radical spewing hatred, help me love them all and to show it by praying for them.
 They are not dogs; they are worth Your agony on the cross.
 Lord Jesus, help me love everybody.
 Amen.

 Jesus Loves the Little Children